Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

 \subsubsection{Pseudo-Anosov on non-closed surfaces.}

-We will use proposition \ref{pi_1-conjugated_pseudo_Anosov_punctures} in the course of the proofs of theorems \textbf{A} and \textbf{B}.
-By the way, since we will be working with non-closed surfaces, we make some remarks in what follows.
+We will use Proposition \ref{pi_1-conjugated_pseudo_Anosov_punctures} in the course of the proofs of theorems \textbf{A} and \textbf{B}.
+By the way, since we work with non-closed surfaces, we make some remarks in the sequel.
 Let $\Sigma$ be a compact orientable surface.

 \begin{defn}[\textbf{Pseudo-Anosov on non-closed surfaces}] Let $f:\Sigma\to\Sigma$ be a homeomorphism.
 Let $\widehat{\Sigma}$ the surface obtained by collapsing each boundary component into a point and let $\hat{f}$ be the corresponding induced map on the quotient.
-We say that $f$ is pseudo-Anosov if $\hat{f}$ is pseudo-Anosov according to definition \ref{defn_pseudo_Anosov}. \end{defn}
+We say that $f$ is pseudo-Anosov if $\hat{f}$ is pseudo-Anosov according to Definition \ref{defn_pseudo_Anosov}. \end{defn}

 Let $C$ be a boundary component of $\Sigma$ and $p\in\widehat{\Sigma}$ the point obtained after collapsing $C$.
 Each invariant foliation of $\hat{f}$ has a finite number of leaves which accumulate on $p$, which are usually called \emph{branches}.
-When lifted to $\Sigma$, these branches do not necessarily converge to a point in $C$, as is depicted in figure \ref{fig_wild_boundary}.
-We say that the foliations are \emph{tame} if the local model in a neighbourhood of the boundary component $C$ is as in figure \ref{fig_tame_boundary}.
-In this case, each branch converge to a point in $C$, which is necessarily periodic for~$f$.
+When lifted to $\Sigma$, these branches do not necessarily converge to a point in $C$, as is depicted in Figure \ref{fig_wild_boundary}.
+We say that the foliations are \emph{tame} if the local model in a neighborhood of the boundary component $C$ is as in Figure \ref{fig_tame_boundary}.
+In this case, each branch converges to a point in $C$, which is necessarily periodic for~$f$.

-Collapsing each boundary component into a point provides a semi- conjugation from $f$ to $\hat{f}$, which is actually a conjugation on the interior of the surface.
+Collapsing each boundary component into a point provides a semi-conjugation from $f$ to $\hat{f}$, which is actually a conjugation on the interior of the surface.
 So, most of the dynamical properties of $\hat{f}$ are also available for~$f$.
 However, we want to point out the following: